Auschwitz survivor and Alberta activist Sigmund Sobolewski was haunted by his past

 Mr. Sobolewski said that he and other joiners were called four times to make repairs at the first operational gas chamber, in Auschwitz I. They had to readjust the wooden door, which was swollen from being hosed clean after each gassing.

-By 1942, he got word that his father had died of cancer.
+By 1942, he got word that his father had died of tuberculosis.
 “Was my being substituted for [daddy] in Auschwitz all for nothing?” he despaired.

 But later that year, he got a life-saving break when he heard of an opening in the camp’s fire brigade, which was staffed by inmates.